OpenAgentsInc/v2/docs/app.md

 3. User: Stores user information and preferences.

 These data structures are managed using Convex, ensuring real-time updates and efficient data handling.

+## UI Components

+Instead of using Shad UI components (which are designed for web applications), the mobile app will use:
+- React Native's built-in components (View, Text, TextInput, etc.)
+- Custom components built specifically for the mobile interface
+- React Native community packages for more complex UI elements (e.g., react-native-elements, react-native-paper)

+These components will be styled using React Native's built-in styling system to create a consistent and efficient UI that matches the OpenAgents brand.

 ## Getting Started